Thirty years after Disney first showed us Atlantica – The Little Mermaid’s watery home – it’s making a live-action remake.

 How many The Little Mermaid movies are there?

-The Little Mermaid original 1989 film was re-released for the Disney classic DVD collection, you can buy it here.
+The Little Mermaid original 1989 film was re-released for the Disney classic DVD collection.

 There was also a sequel Return to the Sea, which saw Ariel’s daughter drawn to the ocean her mother had left behind for land.
 There was even a third movie, – Ariel’s Beginning – this time a prequel, giving fans a look at Ariel’s life before she met Eric as she’s torn between family and her love of music.